kwame-mintah/vscode-ollama-local-code-copilot/README.md

 > [!NOTE]
 > Initial prompts to Ollama might be slow, if the model and/or container was not previously running and not interacted with recently.
-> Please note that the [`.env.sample`](.env.example) has the model loaded in memory set to [1 hour](https://github.com/ollama/ollama/blob/v0.5.11/docs/faq.md#how-do-i-keep-a-model-loaded-in-memory-or-make-it-unload-immediately).
+> Please note that the [`.env.example`](.env.example) has the model loaded in memory set to [1 hour](https://github.com/ollama/ollama/blob/v0.5.11/docs/faq.md#how-do-i-keep-a-model-loaded-in-memory-or-make-it-unload-immediately).

 ## Notes